watch-connectivity/react-native-watch-connectivity.github.io/docs/api-events.md

 ## `paired`

-Fires when pairing status changes.
-E.g. if watch is unpaired from the phone.
+Fires when pairing status changes, e.g. if the watch is unpaired from the phone.

 ### Usage